puppetlabs-toy-chest/razor-server/README.md

 through ERB templating all installer files.
 Once installation completes, the node can be handed off to a broker, typically a configuration management system.
 Razor makes this handoff seamless and flexible.

-This is a 0.x release, so the CLI and API is still in flux and may change.
-Make sure you __read the release notes before upgrading__

 ## Razor MicroKernel